This integration allows you to send out a document for signing automatically, once a task is ticked off in your workflow run.

 Set your email subject (required), email blurb (optional), and when to send your email (required).

-These will be the names of the snippet form fields you added to your Process Street template earlier.
+These will be the names of the snippet form fields you added to your Process Street workflow earlier.
 Again, this is why it’s useful to name them the same thing across both apps.

 Optional: Capture envelope ID